Leo Rosner: The Holocaust

 Rosner was a successful cabaret artist and entertainer in Kraków, Poland by the time the country was invaded and occupied by Nazi Germany in 1939.
 The Rosner family fled to the rural town of Tyniece, where they played in barns for food.
 They were soon caught and sent to the Kraków Ghetto, where they lived in cramped and dangerous conditions.
 Leo continued to play music with his brother, Henry Rosner.
 Leo played the accordion, and Henry played the violin.
 They played at the ghetto's cafes, where he met his wife, Helen (born 1924).
 They were married on 17 January 1943, but on his wedding night Leo was deported to Płaszów concentration camp without her.
-Helen and her sister, Janka, was deported to the Płaszów that March.
+Helen and her sister, Janka, were deported to the Płaszów that March.

 While at Płaszów, Rosner, along with his brother Henry, were forced to perform for the notorious camp commandant Amon Göth.

 Rosner's talent with his accordion earned him the attention of Oskar Schindler.
 Schindler had Rosner and his surviving family members moved to his camp in Brněnec, Czech Protectorate, in 1945.
 However, Rosner's wife, Helen, along with the other female Schindlerjuden, including Henry's wife Manci, were transferred to the notorious Auschwitz concentration camp.
 After a harrowing few weeks, Schindler was able to bribe camp officials to have them transferred out.
 The couple was reunited at Schindler's camp, the Brünnlitz labor camp, where they remained in relative safety until the end of World War II, when the camp was liberated by the Red Army.

 Post World War II

 Leo and Helen Rosner immigrated to Australia in 1949 and settled in Melbourne.
 The couple had two daughters, Frances Rosner and Anna Rosner Blay.
-He worked as a musician and eventually fronted a twelve piece band.
+He worked as a musician and eventually fronted a twelve-piece band.
 He continued to perform into his eighties.
 He was well known in the Melbourne musician business as well as in the Australian Holocaust survivors community.

 He traveled to Mount Zion in Jerusalem for the 1993 film Schindler's List to appear in the film's epilogue with other Schindlerjuden paying their respects at the grave of Oskar Schindler.

 Rosner suffered from Alzheimer's disease in his later years, but was still able to perform at his and Helen's 65th wedding anniversary celebration in 2008.